-A Susix sensor has 6 optical windows ensuring an optimal analysis of the amount of suspended solids in the process waste water, just as well as the turbidity of the outlet water.
+SuSix sensor has six optical windows ensuring optimal analysis of the amount of suspended solids in the waste water process - as well as in the turbidity of the outlet water.

-Output can be read directly on the converter display, or transferred via Modbus, 4-20mA, to for instance a SCADA system.
-To ensure safe installation the SuSix is cUL Listed.
+Output can be read directly on the converter display or transferred via Modbus, 4-20mA to, for instance, a SCADA system.
+To ensure safe installation, the SuSix is cUL certified.

-The embedded algorithms ensures that 90% of all applications measuring suspended solids only requires 1-point calibration and should a calibrattion be necessary then SuSix can be recalibrated for different measurement areas at any given time, you can even switch from suspended solid to turbidity measurement very easily.
+The embedded algorithms ensure that 90% of all applications measuring suspended solids only require 1-point calibration.
+Should a calibration be necessary, SuSix can be re-calibrated for different measurement areas at any given time.
+You can even switch from suspended solid to turbidity measurement very easily.

 The converter stores up to 160,000 data points with time and date stamp for statistic purposes.

-The turbidity of the drinking water illustrates the amount of particles in the water for the consumer.
+The turbidity of the drinking water illustrates the amount of particles in the water when it reaches the consumer.
 SuSix is used to monitor this important quality parameter.
-On delivery the device is fully calibrated for and ready to measure turbidity.
+On delivery, the device is fully calibrated for, and ready to, measure turbidity.

 This very stable device provides exact measurement of suspended solids and turbidity.
-This can optimize the process of the outlet water; use SuSix to measure the filtered sludge to get an instant view of state of the dry matter.
+It can optimize the process of the outlet water.
+Use SuSix to measure the filtered sludge to get an instant view of the state of the dry matter.

-The built-in wiper will keep the 6 point sensor windows clean even in high amount of suspended solids.
+The built-in wiper will keep the six point sensor windows clean, even in high amounts of suspended solids.

 There are several display options.
 The converter and display provides the most complete solution, but for a quick on-site readout, use the simple LCD display.